Welcome to EXCON

 Infrastructure sector is a key driver for the Indian economy.
 The sector is highly responsible for propelling India’s overall development and enjoys intense focus from Government for initiating policies that would ensure time-bound creation of world class infrastructure in the country.
 Infrastructure sector includes power, bridges, dams, roads, and urban infrastructure development.

-- In the Union Budget 2020-21, the Government has given a massive push to the infrastructure sector by allocating Rs 1,69,637 crore (US$ 24.27 billion) to develop the transport infrastructure.
+The government has given a massive push to the infrastructure sector by allocating Rs.
+10 lakh crore (US$ 130.57 billion) for the infrastructure

-Confederation of Indian Industry (CII), India's Premier Industry Association is organising Excon 2021 which is scheduled to be held in 7 - 11 December 2021, Bengaluru, Karnataka, India.
+Confederation of Indian Industry (CII), India's Premier Industry Association is organising Excon 2023 which is scheduled to be held between 12th - 16th December 2023 at BIEC, Bengaluru, Karnataka, India.

 Source : https://www.ibef.org/industry/infrastructure-sector-india.aspx